lcnetdev/marc2bibframe2/README.md

 * dataset - sample records for exercising conversion
 * metaproxy - sample [Metaproxy](http://www.indexdata.com/metaproxy/)
   configuration for static and active conversion
+* spec - the current specifications of the conversion.
+These are mostly published on the
+  [BIBFRAME website|http://www.loc.gov/bibframe/mtbf/], but the versions in the conversion may be ahead of the published versions.
 * test - Unit tests for the [XSpec](https://github.com/xspec/xspec)
   testing framework, and test data
 * xsl - XSLT 1.0 stylesheets for transformation, configuration in xsl/conf